LoveYourSelf opens hotline for mpox concerns

 Common mpox symptoms are skin rashes or mucosal lesions which can last two to four weeks, accompanied by fever, headache, muscle aches, back pain, low energy, and swollen lymph nodes.

-It can be transmitted through close contact with someone who has mpox, with contaminated materials, or with infected animals.
+It can be transmitted through close contact with someone who has mpox, through contaminated materials or infected animals.

+Meanwhile, the DoH has updated its guidelines on the prevention, detection, and management of mpox.